Climate of Vietnam: North Central

-South Central (South Central Coast)
+South Central Coast

 Da Nang City, Quảng Nam, Quảng Ngãi, Bình Định, Phú Yên, Khánh Hòa, Ninh Thuận, and Bình Thuận are the provinces that are part of the South Central Coast region.
 Winters are warm and sunny while summers are hot and dry owing to a high frequency of the westerly winds.
 The average annual amount of sunshine hours is 2,000 to 2,500.
 The rainfall pattern is similar to the North Central Coast (region 4).

 Mean annual temperatures are around 25 to 27 C while the coldest month has a mean temperature of 22 to 25 C and the hottest month has a mean temperature of 28 to 30 C. In contrast to the North Central Coast, the temperature difference between the coldest and hottest months is much smaller.
 Average annual rainfall in coastal areas is approximately 1900 mm although some areas in the southern parts of the region receive between 800 and 1,100 mm.
 As one progresses southward, the rainy season shifts away from the end of year (occurs more earlier) and vice versa.
 In general, the rain season starts in September and ends in December or January.
 Northern parts of the region (Quảng Nam and Quảng Ngãi) receive more rainfall than in the southern parts of the region (Bình Thuận and Ninh Thuận).